UK Counselling: Find The Right Online Counselling Platform For You

-Online therapy, also known as e-therapy or virtual therapy, has existed for decades in various forms.
-It began with phone-based therapy for people in remote areas and grew in popularity around the 1980s and 90s.
+Online counselling, also known as e-counselling or virtual counselling, has existed for decades in various forms.
+It began with phone-based counselling for people in remote areas and grew in popularity around the 1980s and 90s.
 In 1997, the International Society for Mental Health Online (ISMHO) was founded to establish online therapeutic standards.
-During the COVID-19 pandemic, online counseling became the standard approach due to social distancing mandates.
+During the COVID-19 pandemic, online counselling became the standard approach due to social distancing mandates.
 The popularity of online therapy continues to grow, providing individuals around the world with the opportunity to receive quality treatment.

-Additionally, the rise of online therapy has given counselors more flexibility and led to an uptick in mental health program enrollment numbers.
-(Counselling is one of the 10 most popular online course subjects.)
-This article will provide an overview of online counseling programs in the UK, what clients can consider when choosing an online therapy provider, and what’s new in the field of online psychoeducation.
+Additionally, the rise of online counselling has given counselors more flexibility and led to an uptick in mental health program enrollment numbers.
+Counselling is one of the 10 most popular online course subjects.
+This article will provide an overview of counselling programs in the UK, what clients can consider when choosing a counselling provider, and what’s new in the field of psychoeducation.

 Getty/Vadym Pastukh